Extremists attack Kenya military base, 3 Americans killed

 According to another internal Kenyan police report seen by the AP, dated Friday, a villager that day said he had spotted 11 suspected al-Shabab members entering Lamu’s Boni forest, which the extremists have used as a hideout.
 The report said Kenyan authorities didn’t find them.

-Al-Shabab has launched a number of attacks inside Kenya, including against civilian targets such as buses, schools and shopping malls.
+Al-Shabab has launched a number of attacks inside Kenya, including against civilian buses, schools and shopping malls.
 The group has been the target of a growing number of U.S. airstrikes inside Somalia during President Donald Trump’s administration.

 The latest attack comes just over a week after an al-Shabab truck bomb in Somalia’s capital killed at least 79 people and U.S. airstrikes killed seven al-Shabab fighters in response.